We Are Our Mountains: Eurovision 2009 image controversy

+After Azeri occupation

-On 29 September 2023, Azerbaijani officials placed the flag of Azerbaijan on the monument, on the same day of the Azerbaijani takeover of Stepanakert, after the Azerbaijani military offensive in Nagorno-Karabakh undertaken ten days earlier and the subsequent flight of the Armenian population.
+On 29 September 2023, Azerbaijani officials placed the flag of Azerbaijan on the monument, on the same day of the Azerbaijani takeover of Stepanakert, after the Azerbaijani military offensive in Nagorno-Karabakh undertaken ten days earlier and the subsequent expulsion of the Armenian population.
 Concerns were raised that Azerbaijan could demolish the monument.
-Instead the Azerbaijani government would appropriate the monument, claiming that "it was built in the city of Khankendi in Azerbaijan in 1967 and that it is one of the many examples of Azerbaijan's tolerance of multicultural and national-religious monument[s]" while also claiming that the monument was "Armenianized" and that it had always been an Azeri symbol.
+Instead, the Azerbaijani government would appropriate the monument, claiming that "it was built in the city of Khankendi in Azerbaijan in 1967 and that it is one of the many examples of Azerbaijan's tolerance of multicultural and national-religious monument[s]", while also claiming that the monument was "Armenianised" and that it had always been an Azeri symbol.

 In November 2024, photos and videos were posted on Telegram, a social media site, revealing vandalism on both the front and back of the monument.
 Some of the damage are comments disparaging toward Armenians and Armenia.
 The area around the site has also been damaged.
 The Azerbaijani government is considering demolishing the monument.
+As of June 2026, after AI videos of the monument being destroyed circulated, Azeri officials affirmed the monument was intact and there were no current plans to demolish the monument.

 5 Artsakh dram coin with Tatik Papik.

 Plaque about the 2013 restoration (which was removed after the 2023 Azerbaijani seizure of Nagorno-Karabakh).